 8. Print Continues to Raise Awareness Over Time

-Television and online campaigns show diminished returns after four exposures.
-Print marketing, on the other hand, continues to improve ad awareness and persuasion at five or more exposures.
-That makes print an ideal platform for long-term campaigns.
+Television and online ad campaigns show diminished returns after potential customers are exposed to said campaigns four times.
+Print marketing, on the other hand, continues to improve ad awareness and persuasion when the potential customers are exposed five or more times.
+Similar to how the work that an SEO company like Victorious does is effective with long-term results, a print ad campaign is an ideal platform for long-term campaigns.